How Does Hardware Page Count Affect Printing Speed?

 - The delay whilst waiting for the printer to become idle.

 - The delay caused by not allowing the next job to spool while the previous job is being completed.
-With hardware checking disabled, this process allows the printer to start processing the next job before the previous job is completed.
+With Hardware Page Count disabled, this process allows the printer to start processing the next job before the previous job is completed.

 What options do I have to improve printing speed?

-Enabling hardware checking will slow down printing to a degree.
+Enabling Hardware Page Count will slow down printing to a degree.
 So there is a compromise between improved logging accuracy and the speed of printing.
-Each site needs to evaluate this compromise to determine if hardware checking meets their needs.
-Hardware checks can be disabled if printing speed is a priority.
+Each site needs to evaluate this compromise to determine if Hardware Page Count meets their needs.
+Hardware Page Count can be disabled if printing speed is a priority.

-Some sites choose to enable hardware checking to more closely match PaperCut logs with the devices meter/billing counters.
+Some sites choose to enable Hardware Page Count to more closely match PaperCut logs with the devices meter/billing counters.
 If this is the only reason, we generally recommend against this as there will always be some level of discrepancy between these counters as discussed here.